wbvanderbroek/opengl-game-engine/README.md

 # Running the build

 This should be as simple as going into `/build/Debug/` or `/build/` and running the executable since all neccessary files should be copied over.

+If you are running it in Visual Studio you might have to copy the assimp dll from the libraries folder into the debug/release folder.